 With the other Directors of PGS Henk provides the back bone to a strong core of managers that is guiding PGS to exciting new frontiers

-Henk is accredited with ASAPA as a Professional Archaeologist and has CRM grading as a Field Director in Grave Relocations.
+Henk is accredited with ASAPA as a Professional Archaeologist and has CRM grading as a Principal Investigator in Grave Relocations.
 He also serviced on the Council of ASAPA for 5 years.

 His main expertise covers Project Management, archaeological input in surveys, mitigation and management, grave relocation action plans and management, Historical Research, GIS management and technical liaisons, heritage impact management and project analysis.

 He is actively involved in the management of the business and focuses on marketing and new business for PGS specifically focussed on the Western Cape and the larger African continent.

 Wouter is accredited with the Association of Professional Heritage Practitioners (APHP) as a Professional Heritage Practitioner, Amafa and ASAPA as a Professional Archaeologist and has CRM grading as a Principal Investigator in Grave Relocations and Field Director in Iron Age.

 He is married to Ronelle and has a son Xander and daughter Cara.